Index-mixed copulas: Construction of index-mixed copulas

-is the $d$-dimensional \emph{index-mixed copula (of order $K$)}.
-Associated with $I$ comes the random \emph{index partition} $\biguplus_{k=1}^{K} J_k$ of $\{1,\dots,d\}$, with $k$th partition element $J_k=\{j\in\{1,\dots,d\}:I_{j,k}=1\}$ being the set of all row indices $j\in\{1,\dots,d\}$ such that $I_{j,k}=1$, and the \emph{size} of the $k$th partition element $J_k$ is $D_k=|J_k|=\sum_{j=1}^d I_{j,k}$, $k=1,\dots,K$, with $\sum_{k=1}^KD_k=d$; note that $D_k$ is the number of $1$s in the $k$th column of $I$ and also the number of times $\bm{I}$ contains $k$. \end{definition} Starting with copula-dependent columns in the copula matrix provides a natural way to introduce dependence.
+restricted to the unit hypercube. \end{definition} Starting with copula-dependent columns in the copula matrix provides a natural way to introduce dependence.
 The index vector selects, in each dimension $j=1,\dots,d$, precisely one element of the $j$th row of the copula matrix.
 This guarantees that $U_j\sim\U(0,1)$ and thus that $\bm{U}$ indeed follows a copula (the index-mixed copula).
 We therefore also have no restriction on the index distribution, another advantage of the construction.
-Even though not needed for now, note that Definition~\ref{def:index:mixed:copulas} introduces some quantities (such as the index partition $\{J_1,\dots,J_K\}$) that will turn out to be useful in proofs of statements about index-mixed copulas later.

-We conclude this section with an example where we calculate the quantities referenced in Definition~\ref{def:index:mixed:copulas} explicitly.
-This example is continued in Example~\ref{ex:realization:2} in Section~\ref{sec:analytical:form}. \begin{example}[Index vector, index matrix and index partition] This example calculates the index matrix $I$ and related quantities for a given realization of the index vector $\bm{I}$.
-Assume $d=4$ and $K=5$ and that the realization of $\bm{I} = (I_1,I_2,I_3,I_4)$ is $(3,1,2,1)$.
-In this case, the index matrix $I$ is given by